 My grandmother would tell me stories about her life during the depression era and how her mother got creative to make their money stretch just a little further.

 Until her passing she would preach, “Use it up, Wear It Out, Make Do, or Do Without”.
 I didn’t appreciate her awesome frugal living tips until I got older and was paying my own way.

-Let’s check out some of my all time favorite frugal living tips from the Great Depression (straight from my Grandmother!).
+Let’s check out some of my all time favorite Great Depression Era tips to save more money (straight from my Grandmother!).